Italy

 Divers from the Naples Police underwater unit, based in Naples, Italy, have retrieved a substantial piece of obsidian from the remnants of a Neolithic shipwreck, off the coast of the island of Capri.

-Discovery of a potential Neolithic shipwreck off Italy’s coast
+Discovery of a Potential Neolithic Shipwreck off Italy’s Coast

 The discovery was made near Capri’s famous Blue Grotto, a site historically used as a private bath by Roman emperors.
 Divers from the Naples Police Headquarters’ underwater unit located the wreck, which contained obsidian core material at a depth of around 40m.
 One of the cores, showing clear traces of chiselling and carving, measures approximately 28 x 20 x 15 cm and weighs almost 8kg.